Kashmir Great Lakes Trek

 Inclusions

-• Accommodation in tents/homestays on twin sharing basis.
+• Accommodation in tents on triple sharing basis

 • Meals – All meals from dinner at Sonamarg on Day 1 to lunch at Naranag on Day 7 are included.